hyunjunian/Poor-Charlie-s-Almanack/en.md

 In fact, just take simple psychological denial.
 About three centuries before the birth of Christ, Demosthenes said, “What a man wishes, that also will he believe.”
 Well, Demosthenes was right.

-> “What a man wishes, that also will he believe.”
->

 I had a family acquaintance whose much-loved son—who was brilliant and a star football player—flew off over the ocean and never came back.
 Well, his mother thought he was still alive.
 The mind will sometimes flip so that the wish becomes the belief.
 It will do so at various levels.
 Individuals vary in how much psychological denial they get.
 But miscognition from denial overwhelmingly pervades the reality that you’re going to have to deal with.
 And yet, you won’t find an adequate treatment of simple psychological denial in psychology texts.

 So you can’t learn psychology the way your professors teach it.
 You’ve got to learn everything they teach, but you’ve got to learn a lot more that they don’t teach, because they don’t handle their own subject correctly.